Statement on Standards of Professional Conduct (updated 2017)

 Fairness also involves equal treatment of all qualified applicants and procedures that are considerate to all applicants.
 For example, an employing institution should promptly acknowledge all applications and, as soon as practicable, inform applicants who do not meet the selection criteria.
 Likewise, it should keep competitive applicants informed of the progress of the search and promptly notify those who are no longer under consideration.
 It should do everything possible to accommodate finalists in arranging interviews, including the payment of expenses, where appropriate.
 Finally, it should ensure that those who conduct interviews adhere to professional standards by respecting the dignity of candidates, focusing their questions on the qualifications needed for the position, and avoiding questions that violate federal or state antidiscrimination laws.

 Employment decisions always involve judgments.
-But, except in those cases in which federal law allows a specific preference, institutions should base hiring decisions as well as all decisions relating to reappointment, promotion, tenure, apprenticeship, graduate student assistantships, awards, and fellowships solely on professional qualifications without regard to sex, race, color, national origin, sexual orientation, religion, political affiliation, veteran status, age, disability, or marital status.
+But, except in those cases in which federal law allows a specific preference, institutions should base hiring decisions as well as all decisions relating to reappointment, promotion, tenure, apprenticeship, graduate student assistantships, awards, and fellowships solely on professional qualifications without regard to race, color, national origin, sex, gender, gender expression, gender identity, sexual orientation, marital status, religion, political affiliation, veteran status, age, or disability.
 A written contract should follow a verbal offer in a timely manner, and institutions have an obligation to explain as clearly as possible the terms of such contracts.
 Once signed, a contract should be honored by all parties as both a legal and ethical obligation.
 Employers have an obligation to clarify all rules and conditions governing employment and promotion.

 Once employed, any person deserves the professional respect and support necessary for professional growth and advancement.
 Such respect precludes unequal treatment based on any nonprofessional criteria.
 In particular, it precludes any harassment or discrimination, which is unethical, unprofessional, and threatening to intellectual freedom.
 Harassment includes all behavior that prevents or impairs an individual’s full enjoyment of educational or workplace rights, benefits, environment, or opportunities, such as generalized pejorative remarks or behavior or the use of professional authority to emphasize inappropriately the personal identity of an individual.
 Sexual harassment, which includes inappropriate requests for sexual favors, unwanted sexual advances, and sexual assaults, is illegal and violates professional standards.